tacaswell/version_pep_draft/pep-NNN.rst

 In many contexts it useful to know the run-time version of an imported module.
 This can be used both for attaching meta-data for provenance or for feature/bug gating.
-While the pypa has made progress on defining and accessing package versions for distributions and environment solving, run time versions have different use cases.
+While the PyPA has made progress on defining and accessing package versions for distributions and environment solving, run time versions have different use cases.